-DYCD providers should assign a staff member to serve as the Site Safety Monitor.
-DYCD providers based in DOE schools are expected to report all cases of COVID-19 or COVID-like symptoms in your program to the DOE Situation Room, and to inform their school principal when you report a case.
-At the beginning of the school year, ensure that you have a strong relationship with school leaders and the Building Response Team (BRT) in order to effectively and efficiently manage cases of COVID-19 in your afterschool program.
+DYCD providers based in DOE schools are expected to report all cases of COVID-19 to the school principal when you report a case to the PAL.
+It is important to ensure that you have a strong relationship with school leaders and the Building Response Team (BRT) in order to effectively and efficiently manage cases of COVID-19 between the school and the after-school program, daily.